 If your company primarily performs manufacturing work, then you may be asked by your hiring client to become certified — probably with ISNetworld® or Avetta®.
 Certification for manufacturing workers is common throughout the globe, and we can help you with this process no matter where you’re from.
-Keep reading to learn about the dangers of manufacturing work, and the safety programs you may need for your certification process.
+Keep reading to learn about the dangers of manufacturing work and the safety compliance programs you may need for your certification process.

 Risks of Manufacturing Work

 According to OSHA, there are five main hazards that manufacturing workers face daily.
 These are:

 - Slips, trips, and falls: Manufacturing workers can slip on a greasy floor, or they can fall from heights if there are insufficient guardrails, or if they aren’t wearing proper PPE.
 Falls are the #1 cause of worker death, injury, and time away from work.